nonplain/nonplain-md-link.js/README.md

 ## Regex

-This library exports an object containing useful [regex patterns for parsing nonplain files](https://github.com/jaredgorski/nonplain.js/blob/master/src/utils/regex/index.ts) as well as [extracting markdown and wiki-style links](https://github.com/jaredgorski/nonplain-md-link.js/blob/master/src/utils/regex/index.ts) from string content.
+This library exports an object containing useful [regex patterns for extracting markdown and wiki-style links](https://github.com/jaredgorski/nonplain-md-link.js/blob/master/src/utils/regex/index.ts) from string content.
 To use these patterns, import `regex` from this package:

 ```js
 const { regex } = require("nonplain-md-link");